RgoSL/python-playground/README.md

-# 🧪 CodeOtimista
+# 🧪 Optimistic Code
-O objetivo dessa branch é armazenar um teste de como otimizar funções de um código utilizando controle de processos, vulgo threads 🧠.
+The goal of this branch is to store a test of how to optimize code functions using process control, aka threads 🧠.

 ---

-## 🚀 Descrição

-### 📌 O que esse projeto faz?

-> Há dois scripts, o "Teste" tem a intenção de ser mais direto e menos otimizado para alguns computadores.
-Enquanto o "TesteThreads", aplica controle de processos neste mesmo código afim de otimizar a forma como ele executa sua missão.
-> Em suma, aplique Threads para deixar as coisas mais rápidas 🏍️.
+### 📌 What does this project do?

+> There are two scripts, the "Test" is intended to be more straightforward and less optimized for some computers.
+While the "TestThreads" applies process control to this same code in order to optimize how it executes its mission.

+> In short, apply Threads to make things faster 🏍️.

 ---

-## 🧰 Tecnologias e Ferramentas
+## 🧰 Technologies and Tools

-- Linguagem: **Python 3.x**
+- Language: **Python 3.x**
 - Editor: **VSCode**
-- Bibliotecas utilizadas:
+- Libraries used:
   - `threading`
   - `customtkinter`
   - `tkinter`